Terms and Conditions

 As a constructed product it is warranted by QTD as being properly designed and built, and therefore fit for the purpose under the sale of goods act.
 This naturally excludes fair wear and tear, and any ground or building movement out of its control.
 QTD always design and structure each product to exceed all current Building Standards, and ensure that it complies with all reasonably known factors at the time of its installation.
 Any works or alterations to a QTD project or product by the client/main contractor or others is at the owner’s risk and negates any warranty offered by QTD.
 Workmanship is warranted for 12 months from completion (subject to QTD terms being met).
 Should a commercial client request a site visit to an existing QTD project after QTD’s warranty period has expired then a call out fee of £45.00 will apply.
 Should any chargeable works then be required, the call out fee will be refunded.
 Any claim should be made in writing to QTD within 2 days of discovery.
 Once a QTD project is completed it is then the responsibility of the client to maintain and structurally check the project on an ongoing basis unless a maintenance and structural contract has been entered into between both parties.

 As a natural product wood will expand and contract with occasional grain checking/shakes (opening) appearing on the surface.
 This is due to the variable weather conditions and changing moisture levels adjacent to it.
 All timber is sold as FAS one face grade meaning good one face ie. top face.
 A common grade for the UK market.
 The FAS grade includes a range of boards that yield from 83.33% to 100% clear-wood cuttings over the entire surface of the board.
 The clear cuttings must be a minimum size of 3″ wide by 7′ long or 4″ wide by 5′ long.
 The number of these cuttings permitted depends on the size of the board, with most boards permitting one to two.
 The minimum width and length will vary, depending on species and whether the board is green or kiln dried.
 All board lengths carry a +/- 10mm tolerance and widths carry a +/- 2mm tolerance, so please make allowance for this in your calculation requirements when ordering.
 Both faces of the board must meet minimum requirements for FAS.
 The better face must meet all FAS requirements while the poor face must meet all the requirements of the Number 1 Common grade, thus ensuring the buyer with at least one FAS face.
 Often export shipments are assembled with an 80-20 mix (80% being the percentage of FAS boards and 20% the percentage of F1F boards).
 Occasional defects like chips and marks will be present although every attempt is made where possible to keep this to a minimum on the timber QTD supply.
-Timber can be prone to worm holes and short grain which are natural defects and acceptable within grading.
-Hardwood packs are shipped in from countries like America, Africa, Russia and Scandinavian countries.
+Timber can be prone to worm holes and short grain which are natural defects and acceptable within grading rules.
+Hardwood and Softwood packs are shipped in from countries like America, Africa, Russia and Scandinavian countries.
 Each timber layer in the pack has to be battened to aid stability and breathing of the timber.
-A surface colour change will be apparent where the batten has been along with some localised staining.
+A surface colour change will be apparent where the batten has been positioned along with some localised marking.
 This is normal and will fade away, or it can be removed by sanding or cleaning the timber prior to oiling.
 QTD are not liable for this.
 The wood will fade to a silvery grey if left to age naturally, some species will age quicker than others.
-As a design, build and supply company QTD purchase wood from respectable suppliers in good faith, and are not liable for any changes in the wood once it has been supplied or installed by QTD.
-Should a defect occur during the first 12 months that compromises its use after they have been supplied or installed by QTD and after a build project is signed off by the customer as completed to their satisfaction.
-Then QTD will contact the supplier to request the defective material be replaced.
-If the manufacturer/supplier accepts liability then if QTD have installed this timber, they will be happy to replace the defective timbers with new timbers at a labour cost of £200 per day for each carpenter that is required to remove and replace the timbers.
-This will be the extent of QTD’s obligation.
+As a design and supply company, QTD purchase wood from respectable mills in good faith, and are not liable for any changes in the wood as a natural product once it has been supplied by QTD.

 Charred surfaces applied to Thermowood timber boards provide a rustic and variable textured surface and do not resemble the look of a factory applied painted surface.
 Every board is different and unique in appearance.
 Heavily charring the surface of a timber board deeply, provides a fade resistant surface for several years.
 However, as to the number of years this remains, is unpredictable given the varying degrees of exposure to the weather that the boards will be subjected to.
-Therefore a timescale guarantee cannot be offered.
-Light and Medium charred and pigmented finishes will fade quicker than heavy charred finishes at some point, dependant again on the levels of UV and weather exposure and therefore no timescale guarantee can be offered.
+Therefore, a timescale guarantee cannot be offered.
+Light and Medium charred and pigmented finishes will fade quicker than heavy charred finishes at some point, dependent again on the levels of UV and weather exposure and therefore no timescale guarantee can be offered.
 Charring on softwood like Pine and Ayous will naturally be a more delicate surface than on hardwood Ash, therefore additional care must be taken when accepting delivery and handling prior and during installation so as not to compromise the surface.
 Delivery of all ThermoChar®, AtelierClad®, and AtelierDeck® products have a protection sheet between each layer of boards and this must be utilized onsite prior and during installation to prevent any surface compromise.
-None of these surface finishes will have an adverse affect on the overall durability of the timber itself should it be compromised.
+None of these surface finishes will have an adverse effect on the overall durability and performance of the timber itself should it be compromised.
 QTD Ltd do not accept liability for any of these products that are damaged after they have been delivered.
 Painted surfaces applied to ThermoWood, and Natural timbers are not applied to machine smooth boards.
 The surface is mechanically brushed to open the pores of the timber, producing a textured raised grain look that will readily accept the flexible, UV resistant paint.
 Touch up pots of the chosen colour are purchased and provided with each delivered order and like the charred orders are protected with a protection sheet to prevent surface damage.
 As a natural product, no time frame can be guaranteed on the longevity of the painted surface before it is affected by UV exposure.
 The same due care and attention as the charred surfaces must be applied to these boards prior and during installation.
 QTD Ltd do not accept responsibility for scratches and damages that may occur after the boards have been delivered to site.

 Manufactured Composite Products.